Indianapolis high school class creates boutique to serve other students

-INDIANAPOLIS — A class at Christel House Manuel High School is giving students a hands-on experience in business.
+INDIANAPOLIS — A class at Christel House Manual High School is giving students a hands-on experience in business.

 The students in Robin Clark's entrepreneurship class have used their skills to open a boutique inside the school to serve their classmates.
 It's turned into a win-win for everyone.